 The Company capitalizes sales commissions paid to internal sales personnel that are both incremental to the acquisition of customer contracts and recoverable.
 These costs are recorded as deferred contract acquisition costs in the accompanying consolidated balance sheets.
-The Company capitalized commission costs of \$838 and \$427 for the three months ended May 31, 2022 and 2021, respectively.
+The Company capitalized commission costs of \$2,117 and \$916 for the three months ended November 30, 2022 and 2021, respectively.
+The Company capitalized commission costs of \$5,617 and \$2,949 for the nine months ended November 30, 2022 and 2021, respectively.
+During the three months ended November 30, 2021, the Company wrote off previously deferred commissions of \$484 related to a revision of the Company's commission plan, which offset the amounts capitalized in the three and nine months ended November 30, 2021.
 The Company defers costs based on its sales compensation plans only if the commissions are incremental and would not have occurred absent the customer contract.
 Payments to direct sales personnel are typically made upon signature of the contract.
 The Company does not pay commissions on contract renewals.

-Deferred commissions are paid over the first year of a contract and are amortized ratably over an estimated period of benefit of five years, which is the estimated customer life.
+Deferred commissions paid on the initial acquisition of a contract are amortized ratably over an estimated period of benefit of five years, which is the estimated customer life.
 The Company determined the period of amortization for deferred commissions by taking into consideration current customer contract terms, historical customer retention, and other factors.
-Amortization is included in sales and marketing expenses in the accompanying consolidated statements of operations and totaled \$592 and \$438 for the three months ended May 31, 2022 and 2021, respectively.
+Amortization is included in sales and marketing expenses in the accompanying consolidated statements of operations and totaled \$620 and \$489 for the three months ended November 30, 2022 and 2021, respectively, and \$1,884 and \$1,390 for the nine months ended November 30, 2022 and 2021, respectively.
 The Company periodically reviews deferred contract acquisition costs to determine whether events or changes in circumstances have occurred that could impact the estimated period of benefit.
 There were no impairment losses recorded during the periods presented.

 For certain customer contracts, the Company may incur direct and incremental costs related to customer set-up and implementation.
-The Company recorded deferred implementation costs of \$86 and \$81 for the three months ended May 31, 2022 and 2021, respectively.
+The Company recorded deferred implementation costs of \$581 and \$524 for the three months ended November 30, 2022 and 2021, respectively, and \$811 and \$839 for the nine months ended November 30, 2022 and 2021, respectively.
 These implementation costs are deferred and amortized over the expected useful life of the Company's customers, which is five years.
-Amortization is included in cost of revenues in the Company's consolidated statements of operations and totaled \$225 and \$164 for the three months ended May 31, 2022 and 2021, respectively.
+Amortization is included in cost of revenues in the Company's consolidated statements of operations and totaled \$259 and \$205 for the three months ended November 30, 2022 and 2021, respectively, and \$707 and \$548 for the nine months ended November 30, 2022 and 2021, respectively.